 Steven Spielberg is known as the director who opened up new worlds and drove the imaginations of kids and adults alike.
 From “Jurassic Park” to “E.T.” to “Jaws,” Spielberg’s movies work to define a generation and tell stories that are exciting and thought-provoking.

-In high school, Spielberg played the clarinet, which contributed to his first full-length movie at the young age of 16.
+One of many interesting facts about Spielberg is that he played the clarinet, which contributed to his first full-length movie at the young age of 16.
 The sci-fi film “Firelight” had a budget of just $500.
 To stay within budget, Spielberg composed the film’s score on his own clarinet.
 The movie garnered all of $1 in profits, but it was the start of an amazing, unmatched career.